n1rvana/Manifesto/README.md

 Interview Questions
 ===================

-- What's the biggist misundersdtanding people outside *their area of expertise* have about *their area of expertise*?  - Look for PMA and ABC
+- What's the biggist misunderstanding people outside *candidate's area of expertise* have about *candidate's area of expertise*?  - Look for PMA and ABC

 Further reading:
 - http://www.codeomnib.us/important-software-development-lesson-learned-fight-club/